 Known also as The Sacred Lake, Titicaca later became the legendary birthplace of the Incas for, it is said, that the great God Viracocha emerged from its depths to create Manco Inca and Mama Ocllo on the Isla del Sol (Island of the Sun) one of its 30 islands.

 In its dark blue waters are beds of totora reed provide a home or temporary resting place for 60 species of native and migratory birds, 18 species of amphibians and 12 varieties of aquatic plants.

-The luminescent light and unpolluted air intensify the colours of the visiting rose pink flamingos.
-Along the water’s edge grow the purple potato flower and ruby red quinoa, while up on the empty expanses of the altiplano, the only splash of colour is the psychedelic pink and green clothing of campesino women guarding their herds of llamas and alpacas.
-Beyond them rise the dramatic snow peaks of the Cordillera Real (6000ms+).
+Along the water’s edge grow the purple potato flower and ruby red quinoa, while up on the empty expanses of the altiplano, the only splash of colour, intensified in the luminescent light, is the psychedelic pink and green clothing of campesino women guarding their herds of llamas and alpacas.
+Beyond them rise the dramatic snow peaks of the Cordillera Real (6000ms+), and at night the stars, like a ceiling of diamonds, sparkle in the unpolluted air.
 Markets and livestock fairs are commonplace amongst the Aymara and Quechua communities and somewhere there is always a Fiesta!

 Lake Steamers – Pre 1900

 Since pre-history until today, the Lake people have fished or navigated Lake Titicaca using totora reed boats.
 In the 16th century wooden sailing boats were introduced by the Spanish and in the 19th century came the introduction of the iron steamship.
 First the YAVARI (launched 1870) followed by the YAPURA in 1873.